Bariloche Multisport Tour

 We are suggesting a 4 day tour to include hiking, kayaking and mountain biking, but you can substitute or add a day or more of horseback riding or rafting or hiking or kayaking

 Day 1 - arrive Bariloche where you will be met and transferred to your hotel.

-On a typical day, we will drive to Lopez Bay for a health and safety briefing with our guide before we hop into our boats and spend roughly 2 hours on the Moreno Lake.
-After an hour of paddling, we will stop on a small island to have a spot of lunch.
-Our lunch break provides us with the perfect opportunity to sit and take in the fantastic scenery before jumping back in our kayaks and spending a further hour on the water.
+Today, we will drive to Lopez Bay for a health and safety briefing, before hopping into our boats, spending around 2-hours paddling the waters of Moreno Lake, during which we will moor up on a small island for a picnic lunch.
+This break provides the ultimate opportunity to not only re-fuel, but also sit and take in the fantastic scenery, before jumping back into the kayaks and further exploration of this beautiful shoreline.
 In the afternoon, we hike to the Tristeza inlet lookout point.
-The trail is easy and well-travelled, leading us to a beautiful granite dome with incredible vistas over the neighbouring glaciated Tronador peak, and a 12-mile-long narrow inlet.
+The trail is easy and well-travelled, leading us to an ideally located granite dome, known for the incredible vistas over the neighbouring glaciated Tronador peak, and a 12-mile-long narrow inlet while standing atop it.
 Due to the diverse topography of the area, we can tailor the day to all ages and levels of fitness.